endangeredoxen/fivecentplots/doc/index.rst

          <div class="contain">
             <p>
                <ul>
-                  <li>Automated bulk plotting is available in <b>fivecentplots</b> using ini-style config files instead of explicit function calls</li>
+                  <li>Automated bulk plotting is easy since all plot parameters can be accessed from dictionary-like structures (yaml, json, ini)</li>
-                  <li>This feature is very useful for production environments with standardized measurement data so users do not have to manually create line-health plots</li>
+                  <li>Useful for production environments with standardized measurement data so users do not have to manually create line-health plots</li>
                </ul>
             </p>
          </div>